kawoou/KWDrawerController/README.md

 ### Manually

-You can either simply drag and drop the `DrawerController` folder into your existing project.
+Simply drag and drop the `DrawerController` folder into your existing project.

 Usage